 2018 winner Kew Gardens is a prime example.
 Few would have picked him out as a St Leger winner after a mediocre performance in the Derby but he had already shown some impressive form having been stepped up in trip before contesting the St Leger.
 A number of horses have had success at Doncaster having been also-rans in the Derby but almost all of those had already proven their stamina ahead of the final Classic.

 The stats show that horses who have already won a Group level race and/or a race over at least 1 mile 2 furlongs are the ones to support in the betting.
 In terms of specific races, the Great Voltigeur Stakes and the Gordon Stakes are ones to keep an eye on but any horse who takes big steps forward over longer trips will rightly be viewed as a danger.
 The only caveat to note is that 2013 winner Leading Light was a rarity in that he competed in a race which was longer than the St Leger.

 Punters and bookies alike understand the changing nature of the St Leger.
-Four horses inside the top two of the betting won the race between 2013 and 2018, a run which followed an extended period without a winning favourite.
+Five horses inside the top two of the betting won the race between 2013 and 2019, a run which followed an extended period without a winning favourite.
 What the future will hold remains to be seen, but we could see that trend of more fancied horses winning continue, thus delivering the bookies a little bit of pain to end the Classic campaign off!